JungleComputing/clusteremulator/README.txt

 - Local capacity per virtual cluster, i.e. the bandwidth of the link between a cluster and the WAN that is shared by all traffic from and to that cluster.

-- Local capacity' per node, i.e. the bandwidth of the wide-area network interface of cluster nodes.
+- Local capacity per node, i.e. the bandwidth of the wide-area network interface of cluster nodes.

 All delay and bandwidth values can be different in both directions.